Gcse Chemistry The Periodic Table

 Understanding the Structure: Groups and Periods

 • Groups (Vertical Columns): Elements within the same group share similar chemical properties because they have the same number of valence electrons (electrons in the outermost shell).
 These valence electrons are primarily responsible for chemical bonding and reactivity.
-For example, Group 1 elements (alkali metals) all have one valence electron, making them highly reactive.
+As an example, Group 1 elements (alkali metals) all have one valence electron, making them highly reactive.
 Group 18 elements (noble gases) have full valence shells, making them very unreactive.

 • Periods (Horizontal Rows): Elements within the same period have the same number of electron shells.
 As you move across a period, the number of protons and electrons increases, leading to changes in atomic size and reactivity.
 Generally, reactivity increases across a period for metals and decreases for non-metals.